BrynyPatchett/shopping-cart-project/README.md

 # shopping-cart-project
-A mock webstore site made with react
+A mock webstore SPA made with react